Model UN Ultimate Guide – Everything you need to know

 If you’re totally new to Model UN, there’s going to be a lot of new information here.
 For that reason, we’ve added a few section review questions so you can see how much you’ve learned.
 Of course, if you have any other comments, feel free to reach out and we’ll be sure to get back to you.

 Here’s the basic breakdown of what you can expect from this guide.
-If you’ve already gone through a few sections, feel free to jump back in easily!
+If you’ve already gone through a few sections, feel free to skip ahead and get right back to where you were!

 The Basics

-An introduction to the world of Model UN and a review of some of the first things that every Delegate should know.
+An introduction to the world of Model UN and a review of the first things that every delegate should know.

 Conference Preparation